 Personally, I’m always looking for ways to enjoy meals at home without eating the same things over and over.
 These salads make great sides or enjoy as make-ahead lunches that last all week.

-For something extra special, try this easy tomato pie recipe!
+Or for something extra special, try this easy tomato pie recipe!

 Alternatives to Potato Salad